updated for 2023

 Truffles, Top Fall Food

 The prized white truffles are found in the regions of Piemonte, Emilia Romagna,Tuscany, Umbria, Le Marche, and Molise.
 Truffle fairs are good places to enjoy dishes made with fresh truffles and there are vendors selling truffles and other local foods.
 There’s often entertainment too.

-- Italy’s top truffle fair is the Alba White Truffle Fair, held on weekends from early October through November.
+- Italy’s top truffle fair is the Alba White Truffle Fair, held on weekends from early October through early December.
 Smaller truffle fairs are held in several other Piemonte towns.

 - In le Marche, the town of Acqualagna calls itself the truffle capital.
 It holds a white truffle fair on weekends from late October through mid-November.
 Sant Angelo in Vado’s truffle fair is held for several weekends in October.